scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** Touch
 - **Duration:** instant

 You attempt to exorcise an undead, fiend, fey, or celestial creature, returning them to their home plane.
 This spell has no effect if the creature is on it's home plane of existence.
+Undead can always be targeted regardless of their home plane.
 The target makes a Charisma save vs your spellcasting, adding 2 superior dice if they are not under any conditions.
 On fail the creature is banished to their home plane, ending any posession or effects this creature was maintaining.

 Add a proficiency die to the roll for every level above the 6th.